matomo-org/developer-documentation/docs/generated/master/Piwik/IP.md

 <a name="P2N" id="P2N"></a>
 ### `P2N()`

-Convert presentation format IP address to network address format.
+Converts an IP address in presentation format to network address format.

 #### Signature